 In summer 2018, the California legislature introduced the K12 Strong Workforce Program (K12 SWP) as an ongoing statewide funding opportunity.
 It is designed to support essential collaboration across education systems between the K-12 sector and community colleges, or intersegmental partnerships, with involvement from industry businesses and organizations in strengthening CTE programs and pathways aligned with regional workforce needs.
-The K-12 Strong Workforce Program bridges CTE course sequences, programs, and pathways in secondary schools to existing career and education course sequences, programs, and pathways in community colleges, forming coherent K-14 CTE pathways that lead to social and economic mobility in the region.
 Funded applications for K-12 SWP are responsive to the regional priorities, labor market needs, and consortium goals as identified in the Regional Plan.

-For each grant cycle, the San Diego Imperial Regional Consortium convenes a K-12 SWP Selection Committee, whose responsibility is to collectively identify finalists and recommend awards to the California Community Colleges Chancellor's Office and California Department of Education.
+For each grant cycle, the San Diego Imperial Regional Consortium convenes a K-12 SWP Selection Committee, whose responsibility is to collectively identify finalists and recommend awards to the California Community Colleges Chancellor's who serves as the liaison between the Regional Consortium, K-12 Pathway Coordinators, K-14 CTE stakeholders.

+Office and California Department of Education.
 The Selection Committee is made up of up of individuals with expertise in K12 career technical education and workforce development.

-The region has six K-12 Pathway Coordinators, who support LEAs to implement career technical education courses, programs and pathways, as well as a K-14 Technical Assistance Provider, who serves as the liaison between the Regional Consortium, K-12 Pathway Coordinators, K-14 CTE stakeholders.
+The region has six K-12 Pathway Coordinators, who support LEAs to implement career technical education courses, programs and pathways, as well as a K-14 Technical Assistance Provider,